hashicorp/terraform-provider-azurerm/website/docs/r/container_group.html.markdown

 * `httpget` - (Optional) The definition of the httpget for this container as documented in the `httpget` block below.
 Changing this forces a new resource to be created.

-* `inital_delay_seconds` - (Optional) Number of seconds after the container has started before liveness or readiness probes are initiated.
+* `initial_delay_seconds` - (Optional) Number of seconds after the container has started before liveness or readiness probes are initiated.
 Changing this forces a new resource to be created.

 * `period_seconds` - (Optional) How often (in seconds) to perform the probe.
 The default value is `10` and the minimum value is `1`.
 Changing this forces a new resource to be created.